krdurrett/Rock-Paper-Scissors/README.md

 ## Project specs

-  - This is traditional Rock Paper Scissors game, with an extra challenging Lizard Spock addition!
+  - This is a traditional Rock Paper Scissors game, with an extra challenging Lizard Spock addition!
   - Instructions and Rubric for this project can be found [HERE.](https://frontend.turing.edu/projects/module-1/rock-paper-scissors-solo.html)

 ## Technologies used